tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 Danforth nodded and lifted a sharp smile as his eyes trained on mine.

 “Please, I didn’t ask for any of this.
 I just want to go home!”
 I began taking slow steps backward.
-Sick glee lit their faces and their smooth, gray tails twitched like excited worms.
+Sick glee lit their faces and their smooth, grey tails twitched like excited worms.
 They stepped forward with each of my own backward paces.

 “Danforth has brought something for ye, in case we did find a runner down in these parts.
 Show him, Danny.”